mrshll/mmx/data/Writing/Self-hosted Mastodon.md

 *Acquiring a SSL certificate*

 I had to approach this step a bit differently from the guide.
-First, in order for {https://letsencrypt.org/, letsencrypt} (one the best things to happen to the internet) issue your certificate, your server needs to be reachable via the internet.
+First, in order for [letsencrypt](https://letsencrypt.org/) (one the best things to happen to the internet) issue your certificate, your server needs to be reachable via the internet.
 Make sure you've completed the port forwarding steps in {running a basement server}.
 If you haven't you may get an error to this effect.

 Additionally, the mastodon nginx configuration that they provide to copy into your server's `/etc/nginx/sites-available/mastodon` was invalid without the cert, and their recommended method, `certbot` wouldn't run because of the invalid nginx, a Catch-22 of sorts.
 Instead, I ran the following to create my SSL certificate: